blbarr01/EnglishLearningInitiative/ELLI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Best Practices
+    use hyphon case for classes and id ex.) id = 'banner-img'
+    prefix classes and id's with the name of the component it's related to ex.) 'banner-img', 'banner-title', 'flashcard-img', 'flashcard-main-txt'
+    styling rule of thumbs
+        use rems for font styling
+        use ems for margins and paddings
+        use % for adjusting width